joshuarrr/jrr-xviii-ii/src/content/projects/hilights.md

 >
 > **Me:**  Oh, yeah?
 What one?
 I played like three amazing basslines during that jam if I remember correctly.
 >
-> **Him:** Well, yeah, that's true, because you are such an amazing musician.
+> **Him:** Well, yeah, that‘s true, because you are such an amazing musician.
 But specifically the part in the middle.
 >
 > **Me:** Listening now...
 >